datwiz/analytics-workspace/README.md

 Provides the runtime status of the workspace services.

 ## <a name="access" />Accessing Services
 The services are configured to startup using the local username to run and access services.
+Running `whoami` in the terminal can be used to check the local username.
 As the services are only available from the localhost, simple default values for access passwords are used.
 Different username / password credentials can be set by editing the `docker-compose.yml` file.

 ### Jupyter Notebook
 The classical Jupyter notebook.